shenzhou05/SRP-Chinese-Translation/Shadows.md

 ## Enabling shadow masks

-In order to enable Shadow masks in HD Render Pipeline, one needs to enable Shadow masks support on the HDRenderPipeline Asset.
+In order to enable Shadow masks in HD Render Pipeline, one needs to enable Shadow masks support on the HDRenderPipeline Asset in 2 different places :

+- In Render Pipeline Settings enable "Support Shadow Mask"
+- In Default Frame Settings under the Lighting Settings tick "Enable Shadow Masks"

 ## Specific settings in HD Render Pipeline